 As always, safety is the most important focus of any experience with psychedelics.
 And when you’re adding ketosis or fasting into the mix, you’ve got another element with their own set of risks.
 While combining ketosis/fasting with psychedelics is generally a positive experience, that’s heavily based on the individual’s own experience with changes to their diet.
 Fasting itself can be a psychedelic journey on its own, so consider starting with just that!

-If you’re looking for support with fasting and psychedelics, we suggest you speak with one of our knowledgeable psychedelic integration professionals today.
+If you’re looking for support with fasting and psychedelics, we suggest you speak with one of our knowledgeable psychedelic facilitators today.
+Our psychedelic guides can assist you throughout the entire psychedelic process, from pre-experience preparation, to in-person trip sitting, and post-trip integration and connection to community groups.
 Our goal is to ensure you have a safe and meaningful experience with psychedelics while navigating avoidable mistakes and minimizing the risk of a “bad trip.”